 "The inner fortitude and sacrifice of soldiers have always inspired me.
 My grandfather, father, and uncle served.
 My ancestors served.
 I feel indebted to America’s servicemen and women, as they’ve given me the freedom to speak my mind, believe what’s in my soul, and live freely.
 These gifts of Liberty are impossible to pay back.
 I am eternally grateful." ~ James H. White

 To fill out the male vocals and harmonies, they reached out to Richard Woodman, a Canadian First Nations country artist with big pipes.
-James then asked his girlfriend, Victoria May, to fill out the female harmonies.
-Next, they wrangled up-and-coming Russian trumpet player Aleksandr Antonov to play the solo.
-With the gospel ending, they needed fireworks.
-They asked singer Mika Hale, who performed one of the all-time most iconic renditions of the “Star-Spangled Banner.”
-The energy of the gospel choir electrifies at the end.
+Then they wrangled up-and-coming Russian trumpet player Aleksandr Antonov to play the solo.
+With the gospel section ending, they needed fireworks.
+They approached Mika Hale, a singer known for her timeless rendition of “The Star-Spangled Banner" from the Tyson-Holyfield fight.
+James also asked his girlfriend, Vic May, an up-and-coming pop singer, to sing on the track.
+The energy of the Gospel choir electrifies at the end.

 The combined efforts of people from five countries—the United States, New Zealand, the United Kingdom, Canada, and Russia—unite for “Purple Heart.”
 Honor and the spirit of sacrifice live through all people.